-Towers is a loving tribute to my good-time having grandpa, who no doubt is entertaining dinner parties hosted by my grandma somewhere over the rainbow.
+Towers is a loving tribute to my good-time having grandpa, who no doubt is stealing the show at dinner parties on The Other Side.
 His construction materials are all accounted for, from logs of meat and cracker-like breadsticks to green olives and containers of crushed red pepper flakes.
 I made sure to stick with the mealtime girders and scaffolding that would’ve regularly been found on my family’s table—my uncle’s plastic Busch cup made a frequent appearance, a rosary was usually within reach, and pizzelles and anise toast were never not around.
 It felt great to hold my breath and get stacking, and I think my grandpa would be pleased to see me carrying the torch.

 Styling: Michelle Maguire

 My grandpa, grandma, and great-aunt Doll, February 1980, Canton, Ohio.